javgomzar/GamesFromScratch/README.md

 After you have installed these, modify the files `bat\env.bat.template` and `GameBuild\build.conf.template`, updating the values between braces to the corresponding installation folders and version numbers.
 Then rename these files to `env.bat` and `build.conf` respectively.

 When you're done, run `buildbuild.bat`.
 This should create the executable `Build.exe` inside the `bin` folder.
-Run `bin\Build.exe GameBuild\build.conf` and this should create the executable `bin\Win32PlatformLayer.exe` and the DLL `bin\GameLibrary.dll`.
+Run `bin\Build.exe GameBuild\build.conf` and this should create the DLL `bin\GameLibrary.dll` and the executable `bin\Win32PlatformLayer.exe`.
 Run this executable to start the engine.

 # Overview